DouglasOttoDavila/filter-and-extract-from-csv-tool/README.md

 # Filter and Extract from CSV to XLSX (WIP - Work In Progress)

-This tools was build for the ones who need to extract specific values from a CSV file.
+This tools was build for the ones who need to extract specific values from a CSV file (current support for specific and internal use).
-In order to use the application, just extract your CSV file into the main project folder (where the filterCSVtoXLSX.js is located) and rename it to "input.csv".

 ## How-To?
 1. In your console, install it by using `npm install -y` command.